 We are unable to accommodate early arrivals as we are still preparing the halls for your student's arrival.
 Individuals who need to arrive early may find it beneficial to make arrangements with the Williamsburg Hotel/Motel Association for accommodations (1-800-999-4485).

 Are my student’s belongings covered if damaged or lost?

 The College is not responsible or liable for any loss or damage to property resulting from fire, theft, casualty or any cause, or for personal injury occurring within the leased premises, except as may be required by Virginia law.
 It is strongly recommended that personal property insurance be obtained by each student for his or her belongings.
 Renter's insurance is offered by most major insurance companies; some companies actually offer the option of a rider on a homeowner's policy to cover the belongings of students away at college.
 We recommend that you contact your current insurance provider or visit these informational websites quotes, guide, reviews, to examine your options.

 Are safes provided in my student's room?

 The College does not provide individual safes in student's rooms.
 We recommend that your student lock their door anytime the room is empty.
-There are also a handful of companies that specifically cater to college students for the purchase or rental of room safes.
+There are also a handful of companies, including Dorms Direct, that specifically cater to college students for the purchase or rental of room safes.

 How does my student receive mail or packages?

 Every undergraduate is required to have a mailbox unit to receive mail.
-Your student will have the same assignment as long as he/she is actively enrolled as an undergraduate student at the College.
-To ensure proper delivery, mail should be addressed using the student's four-digit campus mailbox unit number in the following manner:
+Your student will have the same assignment as long as he/she is actively enrolled as an undergraduate student at W&M. More information about sending and receiving mail is detailed on the Postal Service webpage.
+For more information, contact W&M Postal Services.